rrpgfirecast/firecast/SDK3/Documentation/MkDocs/docs/grid/concepts.md

 ### "col" role

-When in a `col` role, the control's width is defined by how many of the 12-column pieces it occupies by using the `g-width` attribute.
+Controls with the `col` role have their width defined by how many of the 12 columns they occupy.
+This is set with the [`g-width`](properties.md#g-width) attribute.

 Example:
 ```xml